fredwu/fredwu.me-v3/src/pages/blog/2016-07-24-i-accidentally-some-machine-learning-my-story-of.md

 # ]
 ```

-Oops, the probabilities of the sentence “buy apple” of being `apple` and `banana` are the same, that’s not good, as we know “buying” and “buy” should mean the same thing.
+Oops, the probabilities of the sentence "buy apple" of being `apple` and `banana` are the same, that’s not good, as we know "buying" and "buy" should mean the same thing.
 This is where stemming comes in handy.
 Let’s enable stemming and run the example again:

 ```elixir
 SimpleBayes.init(stem: true)